FOLLOWING ON FROM MIXING YOUR FLOATER CORRECTLY...

 Diluted yellow + diluted red = orange; Diluted blue + diluted yellow = green; Diluted red + diluted blue = purple etc. up to 800 variations.

 Remember to always remix the mixed diluted paint and water, with the pipette in each container, before drawing up the paint into the pipette, to drop onto your floater liquid.
-(Reason being the mixed paint can separate from the water, it was initially mixed with at the start, and sinks to the bottom part of the container, hence drawing up the heavy part of the paint.
+(Reason being the mixed paint can separate from the water, it was initially mixed with at the start, and sinks to the bottom part of the container, hence drawing up the heavy part of the paint, which may sink.)

 If you forget to re-mix and it does sink, one solution is to immediately suck up the submerged paint with your pipette, and discard it.

-If you don’t, this can create a dark clouded floater, which may still be used.
+If you don’t suck it out it will create a dark clouded floater, which may still be used.
 We only use the surface of the floater liquid, although a clean liquid is always better to aim for, for best results.

 Use one drop at a time, or use small drops: